Football in India

-Association football is one of the most popular sports in India.
-According to a survey, 305 million Indians or around 21% of the Indians are football fans.
-Association football is the most popular sport in some Indian states, like Assam, Goa, Kerala, Manipur, Meghalaya and West Bengal.
-In Odisha, field hockey is number one.
-In the other Indian states, cricket is the main sport.
+Association football is a highly popular sport in India, next to cricket and Kabaddi.
+According to a 2024 survey, 305 million Indians, 21% of the population, are considered as football fans.
+It is the dominant sport in the states of Assam, Goa, Karnataka, Tamil Nadu, Kerala, Manipur, Meghalaya, Nagaland, and West Bengal.

 The 2017 FIFA U-17 World Cup was the first FIFA event the country hosted.
 It was called the most successful FIFA U-17 World Cup ever, with a record-breaking attendance of 1,347,133, exceeding China's record of 1,230,976 from 1985.
 India also hosted the 2022 FIFA U-17 Women's World Cup and bid to host the 2019 FIFA U-20 World Cup.

 The Indian national football team qualified for the 1950 FIFA World Cup but did not participate.

 History

 Pre-independence

 British soldiers introduced football into India in the mid-nineteenth century.
 Games were initially played between army teams but clubs were soon set up around the country.
 In 1872, Calcutta FC was the first football club to be established, though the side may have originated as a rugby club that switched codes as late as 1894.
 Other early clubs include Dalhousie AC, Traders Club and Naval Volunteers Club.
 Several other football clubs such as Sovabazar, Mohun Bagan and Aryan Club were established in Calcutta in the 1890s.
 Calcutta was then the capital of British India and soon became the hub of football.
 Tournaments like the Gladstone Cup, the Trades Cup and the Cooch Behar Cup were started around this time.
 The Durand Cup and IFA Shield were both started in the late nineteenth century.

 The first Indian team to achieve success was Sovabazar Club, which won the Trades Cup in 1892.
 Mohun Bagan Athletic Club, which was set up in modern-day West Bengal in 1889, became famous in 1911 when it became the first Indian team to win the IFA Shield, a tournament previously won only by British teams based in India.
 They defeated East Yorkshire Regiment 2–1 in the tournament's final in a victory that is still regarded as one of the greatest win by an Indian football team before independence.

 Players of Baroda Football Club, an Indian-European team, 1910–11.

 The Indian Football Association (IFA) was established in Calcutta in 1893 but had no Indians on its board until the 1930s.
 The All India Football Federation (AIFF), the national governing body of football in India, was formed in 1937 but did not become affiliated with FIFA until at least a decade later.
 India insisted on playing barefoot whereas other national sides wore boots.
 Footballer Jyotish Chandra Guha brought global attention to Indian football when he became the first Indian to appear with the English Football League club Arsenal in 1930.